minutemailer/minutemailer-subscribe-plugin/readme.txt

 == Description ==

-Minutemailer is a marketing service that combines email and social media in an easy to use but powerful package.
+Minutemailer is an online tool for email marketing.
+Create, schedule and send regular 'smart' e-mails and newsletters.
+Simple, functional and affordable online marketing.
 Use the Minutemailer Subscribe plugin to collect email addresses from visitors to your website.

-To use the Minutemailer plugin please signup for a [free Minutemailer account](https://minutemailer.com "Marketing Simplified").
+To use the Minutemailer plugin please signup for a [free Minutemailer account](https://minutemailer.com "Send beautiful newsletters").

 == Installation ==